Termite Control Treatment by Horne’s Pest Control

 Purdue University’s Termites and Other Wood Destroying Organisms Correspondence Program

 In addition, we have manufacturer’s representatives come to our ofﬁce and give classes on their products.
 These manufacturers include the makers of products such as Termidor, Exterra, Premise, Boracare, Talstar and others.
-This training is not limited to the manager or salespeople.
-It is given to the technicians – the individuals who actually apply insecticide in and around your home.
+This training is given to the technicians who apply insecticide in and around your home.

 What is Exterra?

 - Termites are subterranean insects that live in colonies.
 There are three castes of termites: workers, soldiers and reproductives.
-As their name implies, each caste has their unique duties.
-Worker termites randomly and consistently forage for food up to 150 feet from the home colony.
-Based on this, monitoring stations are placed at approximately 15 – 20 feet intervals around the exterior of the structure and near any other areas that are conducive to termites (wood piles, etc.).
-These stations are brown and easily blend in with pine straw or pine bark.
+Workers forage for food up to 150 feet from the home colony.
+Based on this, monitoring stations are placed around the exterior of the structure and near any other areas conducive to termites.

 - Monitoring devices are placed inside the stations.
 A Horne’s technician will come by regularly and inspect these stations for activity.